 About this Collection

-The Return of the Waterfowl Breeding Population and Habitat Survey
+Wait, Hurry Up, and Wait Again: The 2023 Waterfowl Breeding Population and Habitat Survey

-For the first time since 2019, our aerial survey crews were able to enter Canada to conduct the Waterfowl Breeding Population and Habitat Survey (WBPHS).
+It’s that time of year again!
+In April, our aerial and ground survey crews were busy preparing for the Waterfowl Breeding Population and Habitat Survey (WBPHS).
 The WBPHS is the largest and longest running wildlife survey in the world and its results have, since the 1955, guided waterfowl harvest and habitat management, and has been used by researchers worldwide to shed light on large-scale dynamics of migratory species.
-The primary purpose of the WBPHS is to provide information on spring population size and trajectory for most North American duck species, several populations of Canada geese, tundra swans, and American coot, and to evaluate breeding habitat conditions.
+The primary purpose of the WBPHS is to provide information on spring population size and trends for most North American duck species, several populations of Canada geese, tundra swans, and American coot, and to evaluate breeding habitat conditions.

 The survey is conducted by airplane, helicopter, and ground over a 2 million square mile area that covers the principal breeding areas in North America, and includes parts of Alaska, Canada, and the northcentral and northeast U.S. This survey is also referred to as the Breeding Population Survey (BPOP) or the May Survey.

-Despite the challenges, nine Service aircrews and two ground crews collaborated with three aircrews and three ground crews of the Canadian Wildlife Service to once again contribute to this long-term dataset that has been so critical to effective management of waterfowl in North America.
-The success of this year’s survey is truly a testament to the dedicated survey personnel of the Division of Migratory Bird Management and the skilled aerial and ground observers from other Service Regions and programs who participated.
+Despite the challenges, nine Service aircrews and two ground crews collaborated with three aircrews and three ground crews of the Canadian Wildlife Service to again contribute to this long-term dataset that has been so critical to effective management of waterfowl in North America.